 4)Do the staff members belong to your office?

 You would want to hire office staff members and not contractors.
-Because office staff members are usually readily available to attend to customer complains, concerns, comments and questions.
+Because office staff members are usually readily available to attend to customer complaints, concerns, comments, and questions.

-5) Do you guarantee that the initial price you quoted remains after completion of work?
+5) Do you guarantee that the initial price you quoted remains after the completion of work?

 6) Is there a satisfaction guarantee you offer?